 Derivative Assets and Derivative Liabilities - All of the derivative instruments utilized by the Company are classified within Level 2 on the fair value hierarchy.
 These derivatives are principally valued using an income approach.
 Valuations of interest rate contracts are based on present value techniques, which utilize significant inputs that may include the swap yield curve, London Interbank Offered Rate ("LIBOR") basis curves, Secured Overnight Financing Rate ("SOFR") basis curves, Overnight Index Swaps curves, and repurchase rates.
 Valuations of foreign currency contracts are based on present value techniques, which utilize significant inputs that may include the swap yield curve, LIBOR basis curves, currency spot rates, and cross currency basis curves.
-Valuations of credit contracts, are based on present value techniques, which utilize significant inputs that may include the contracts, are based on present value techniques, which utilize significant inputs that may include the contracts, are based on present value techniques, which utilize significant inputs that may include the swap yield curve, LIBOR basis curves, currency spot rates, and cross currency basis curves, and recovery rates.
-Valuations of equity market contracts, are based on present value techniques, which utilize significant inputs that may include the swap yield curves.
-Valuations of equity market contracts, are based on present value techniques, which utilize significant inputs that may include the swap yield curves.
-Valuations of equity market contracts, option-based, are based on option pricing models, which utilize significant inputs that may include the swap yield curve, spot equity index levels, and dividend yield curves, spot equity index levels, dividend yield curves, and equity volatility.
+Valuations of credit contracts, are based on present value techniques, which utilize significant inputs that may include the swap yield curve, spot equity market contracts, are based on present value techniques, which utilize significant inputs that may include the swap yield curve, spot equity index levels, and dividend yield curves.
+Valuations of equity market contracts, option-based, are based on option pricing models, which utilize significant inputs that may include the swap yield curve, spot equity volatility.